CompGenomeLab/boquila/README.md

                             will be used instead.
 ```

-Generated reads will be written to stdout
+Generated reads will be written to stdout in FASTA or FASTQ format.
+If `--bed` option is provided, generatred reads also will be written to given file in `BED6` format.

 Sample `regions` file for Homo sapiens (human) genome assembly GRCh38 (hg38) is provided as `GRCh38.ron`